Casual employment is usually in jobs that:

-Casual employees don't usually work set hours, although some casual workers do work long, regular hours.
+Casual employees generally don't work set hours, although some casual workers do work long, regular hours.

-A penalty rate is a higher rate of pay that is usually paid for work on weekends or public holidays.
-Penalty rates are sometimes paid for work outside your normal working hours (e.g., overtime payments).
+A penalty rate for casual workers is a higher rate of pay that is usually paid for work on weekends or public holidays.

 For example, if you work one shift on a Friday, and another shift on a Sunday, you would be paid more per hour to work the Sunday shift.